snehasishroy/snehasishroy/README.md

 Let's connect on [LinkedIn](https://linkedin.com/in/snehasishroy)

+## P.S.
+If the dinosaur below isn't running, that's when you know production is down
 ![Coding Dino](https://github.com/snehasishroy/snehasishroy/blob/main/dino.gif)

-_When this dino isn't running, that's when you know production is down_